-I’m part of OU’s class of 2019, and I will graduate with a minor in marketing and a certificate in social media alongside my bachelor’s in journalism.
+I graduated from OU in May 2019 with a minor in marketing and a certificate in social media alongside my degree in journalism.
 During the spring semester of my junior year, I studied on exchange at Hong Kong Baptist University in Kowloon Tong, Hong Kong.
 You can read about my adventures in the blog section of my website.

-As a senior in the Honors Tutorial College, I am currently writing a thesis paper tentatively titled “Viral Marketing: Concept Explication and Case Studies in the Video Game and Esports Industries.”
-The thesis will explain what viral marketing truly is and show how Overwatch League and Epic Games, through Fortnite, exemplify best practices in viral marketing.
+During my time at Ohio University, I had my sights set on video games and focused specifically on esports in my final year.
+As a senior in the Honors Tutorial College, I wrote a thesis paper titled “Viral Marketing: Concept Explication and Case Studies in the Video Game and Esports Industries.”
+The thesis explained what viral marketing truly is and show how Overwatch League and Epic Games, through Fortnite, exemplify best practices in viral marketing.

 I’ve been reading and writing since I was three years old, and I’ve been gaming for almost as long.
 In high school, I decided to combine my skills and passion for a career.